XiaoMi/ha_xiaomi_home/README.md

 MIoT-Spec-V2 event is transformed to Event entity in Home Assistant.
 The event's parameters are also passed to entity's `_trigger_event`.

+MIoT-Spec-V2 event's arguments field is the list of parameters of the event.
+The list elements represent the piid of the property in the same service.
+For example, the [MIoT-Spec-V2](http://poc.miot-spec.srv/miot-spec-v2/instance?type=urn:miot-spec-v2:device:remote-control:0000A021:xiaomi-mcn002:1:0000D057) of the Xiaomi Wireless Double-key Switch contains the siid=2 Switch Sensor service.
+The eiid=1014 Long Press event of the service is triggered when a button is long pressed.
+The debug level log will print `Press and hold, attributes: {'Button Type': 1}`.
+This is an example log that the button type is 1, which means the right button is long pressed.

 - Action

 | in        | Entity in Home Assistant |